about

 And does Northumberland belong to thee?

-And what would you give to the fair young lady,
+And what would you give to that fair young lady

 Who out of prison would set you free?"